-While many are unprocessed, which may result in delays, most court records housed at the Saskatchewan Archives are open and available for research.
+While many are unprocessed, which may result in delays, most court records housed at the Provincial Archives are open and available for research.
 However, researchers will need to visit the Archives to consult the records.

 To access court records, contact Reference Services.

 - Search Our Collection (Threshold)

 - Land Records

 - Court Records